 Charles Davis, University of North Carolina

 A little bit behind the times, but here is a video of Brown's public lecture at last year Biennial, discussing the link between race and architecture in the writing of figures such as Henry James and W.E.B Du Bois.
+Brown's book The Black Skyscraper is forthcoming with John Hopkins University Press.

 Recently on this blog I posted that Columbia College Chicago was still unsure about what to do with the former headquarters of Johnson Publishing Company at 820 South Michigan Avenue.
 Since the Johnson team exited the site in 2012, the building has remained practically vacant.
 Although the college initially laid out ambitious plans to turn the building into a new library and student service centre, these efforts have been scuppered by a number of logistical and economic factors.